raj-gupta1/raj-gupta1/README.md

 ## 📞 Let’s Collaborate

 I’m open to **consulting**, **collaborations**, **speaking engagements**, or just an AI chat.
-Feel free to reach out via email or connect on LinkedIn!
+Feel free to reach out via email or connect on my mail!

 > "Innovation thrives at the intersection of ideas.
 Let's build the future together!"